Opinion | Democrats are faced with a choice. Protect the filibuster or protect democracy.

 Sorry, there is no third way here.
 Yes, Democrats could avoid a complete repeal of the filibuster by getting rid of it only for certain categories of bills — for example, those related to voting rights and democratic reforms.
 But living with the status quo means capitulating to obstruction.
 Democrats have only 50 votes plus Vice President Harris’s tie-breaker.
 They will never get 10 votes from a GOP that can’t even find a way to exile white-supremacist extremists from its ranks.

-So let the inevitable battle be waged in the memory of John Lewis and John McCain, the civil rights icon and the Teddy Roosevelt reformer.
+So let the inevitable battle be waged in memory of John Lewis and John McCain, the civil rights icon and the Teddy Roosevelt reformer.
 Let it be a fight for democracy itself.

 There is genuine urgency because Republican legislators throughout the country have been moving rapidly to rig the 2022 elections by throwing new obstacles in the way of voters.